Personal accounts of circumcision injury

 British men seek compensation for circumcision injury

-The British Guardian recently (29 October 2005) ran a major feature article, “Sore Point”, on the resentment felt by men who had been circumcised as children:
+On 29 October 2005 the British Guardian ran a major feature article, “Sore Point”, on the resentment felt by men who had been circumcised as children:

 Circumcision – beloved by the Victorians … can be a cause of great anguish.
 Richard Johnson meets men finding ways to reverse a cut they wish they’d never had.